Search

 Action point: Evaluate the character of the chief executive officer and top management when considering a job offer.
 Align yourself with people who have integrity.

-Identifying the Future
+Identifying The Future

 The important thing is to identify the "future that has already happened."